December 14, 1998, Albanian–Yugoslav border ambush: Clashes

-At around 02:00 on the morning of Monday, December 14, 1998, 140 KLA militants tried to illegally cross the Albanian–Yugoslav border between the outposts of Gorožup and Liken, about 70 km west of Pristina.
+At around 02:00 on the morning of Monday, December 14, 1998, 140 KLA militants tried to illegally cross the Albanian–Yugoslav border between the outposts of Gorozhup and Liken, about 70 km west of Pristina.
 They were coming from a base inside Albania, where they had been training.
 The subsequent ambush occurred near the village of Kušnin, just west of Prizren.
-The militants had been trying to illegally smuggle weapons, ammunition and supplies to be used by KLA fighters in Kosovo.
+The militants had been trying to smuggle weapons, ammunition and supplies to be used by KLA fighters in Kosovo.
 A member of the KVM told reporters that the militants encountered a Yugoslav sentry post and were attacked by the guards.
 One of the militants was killed instantly and the column started retreating.
 As the militants turned back they were ambushed and another 25 were killed.
 The bodies of five other militants were soon discovered not far from the site of the ambush, raising the number of KLA fatalities to 31.
 Fighting between the militants and the border guards continued for about five hours.
 Gunfire and explosions could reportedly be heard in three nearby villages.
 By 07:00, a total of 36 militants had been killed, twelve were wounded and a further nine were captured.
 The militants who were not killed or captured either managed to flee back to Albania or went into hiding along the border, according to a KVM monitor.
 The Yugoslavs reported they had suffered no casualties, and stated that large quantities of "modern weapons", ammunition and supplies had been seized.

 The VJ allowed a team of KVM observers to view the bodies, and photograph and record the names of the prisoners.
 Organization for Security and Cooperation in Europe (OSCE) observers were also escorted to the site, and reported seeing 31 bodies in camouflage uniforms with KLA insignia.
 They identified one woman among the dead.
 The KVM reported that another woman had been taken prisoner.
 A KVM monitor told reporters: "Our initial feelings are that this was a normal military operation ... not a set-up."
 The reported figure of 36 dead made the ambush the single deadliest war-related incident in Kosovo since the truce took effect two months before.
 Eight KLA fighters had been killed near the site of the ambush just eleven days prior.